2024–25 Australian region cyclone season: Bureau of Meteorology

 The Australian Bureau of Meteorology (TCWC Melbourne) monitors all tropical cyclones that form within the Australian region, including any within the areas of responsibility of TCWC Jakarta or TCWC Port Moresby.
 Should a tropical low reach tropical cyclone strength within the BoM's area of responsibility, it will be assigned the next name from the following naming list.
-The names that will be used for the 2024–25 season are listed below:
+The names that were used for the 2024–25 season are listed below: